flynnthoare/CS361_P1/README.md

 ## Reflection

+As a whole, the project went very smoothly.
+I think the thing that caused the most trouble was figuring out what structure to use in order to contain the transition table for each DFA.
+The first thing we tried was using Hashmap of type <String, String> and using a comma as a delimiter in order to separate the start state and the symbol we were transitioning on.
+Thinking this could cause problems if states were created using names with the delimeter we were using, we ended up settling on a nested Hashmap instead.
+Besides that, we didn't run into any problems that weren't quickly resolved.

 Write a brief (2-3 paragraph) reflection describing your experience with this project.
 Answer the following questions (but feel free to add other insights):
 - What worked well and what was a struggle?